International-Data-Spaces-Association/IDS-Deployment-Scenarios/README.md

 A deployment scenario can be considered as any implementation made with IDS-compliant components:
 - that allows sovereign data sharing (as defined by IDSA)
 - is built with the intention to resolve a problem, by means of secure and sovereign data sharing
-- is well documented to enable others to follow the same path
+- is adequately documented to enable others to follow the same path

 ## How to contribute with (or to) a deployment scenario?
 You are warmly invited to contribute to the IDS Deployment Scenarios in two ways: